 As insurance companies study their prospects with elevated scrutiny, their prospects are doing the same to them.
 Brand identity has become key to distinguishing your insurance company from the others.

 Of course, there’s the surface-level of brand identity: products, logos, colors, document formatting, and customer service (technologies allow companies new opportunities for literal omnipresence in these respects).
-But we want to talk about what all of these items specifically depend on: Data.
+All of these items specifically depend on things like data visualization tools and customer data management.

 Technology now allows companies to collect unprecedented amounts of information on customer behavior through the Internet of Things (IoT), advanced machine learning, and predictive analytics.
 Most of the data created by these mediums is in the process of being mined (endlessly), but as this happens, the ways of measuring your customer behavior multiply.
 With Big Data, tomorrow will bring countless new metrics by which to determine a customer’s fit with you, which is opportunity to include new fields in your databases.